psliwa/PHPPdf/README.markdown

 Attributes of this tags:

 * format - format of output string that will be used as argument of sprintf function.
 Default values: "%s." for page-number, "%s / %s" for page-info.
 * offset - value that will be added to current page number and total page number.
-Usefull if you want to count pages from a diffrent value than zero.
+Usefull if you want to count pages from a different value than zero.
 Default: 0.

 Example: